English Article

 Originally, this hotel started their business as kokumin-shukusha Tsuzurao (Lodge operated by local government) in 1975.
 The rooms are Japanese style with beautiful lake-view of okubiwako.
 Depending on the season, they have variety of activities for the guests.
 And of course, they offer Japanese dining serving local catch and the famous Omi-gyu beef.

-Alternatively, you may take Kokoku Bus (湖国バス) from Kinomoto Station (JR Hokuriku Line).
-It takes about an hour to reach Sugaura and the fee is \820 per adult.
+Alternatively, you may take Kokoku Bus from Kinomoto Station (JR Hokuriku Line).
+It takes about an hour to reach Sugaura and fee is \820 per adult.

 (Nov.
 29, 2018: Title and text amended)